FAForever/wiki-pages/FAF-chat.md

 ## Avatars
 Right now, there are only few ways to get avatars.
 Here a list:
 ***Add Image of All the avatars***
-- Be a famous caster or streamer
+- Be a Caster  or Streamer
 - Participate in a tournament, the easiest way to get an avatar.
 - Test the game code (playing FAF develop mod and reporting bugs).
 - Be first, second or third in your league.
-- Be the first, second or third in your division, league and division avatars are only temporary and don't exist now.
 - Personal avatar, usually reserved for admins and mods
-- For donating to the FAF server, you get The Cookie
+- For donating to the FAF you get The Cookie
-- For donating to the Galactic War project, you were able to get an avatar in the past but this is no longer the case
 - For winning a tournament, avatars are given.
 Usually temporary ones for BlitzTournament, WWPCTournaments, sometimes permanent ones for big tournaments like Legends of the Stars.
 - Factionface avatars are usually for second place in a tournament, faction logo for third.
 - You also can get an avatar for contributing to the FAF project: